Northern bat: Hunting

+The echolocation call of Eptesicu nilssonii.

 Northern bats are nocturnal and fast flying, adapted to hunting airborne insects using echolocation.
 For example, northern bats commonly hunt ghost moths while the moths are hovering above ground to attract a mate.
 The species hunts in open spaces at a speed of 5–6 m/s.
 The sound pulse consists of 10-13 ms in normal foraging habitats, sometimes up to 18 ms of steeply frequency-modulated (FM) component (about 40–30 kHz).
 The bats send out the pulse approximately once every 200 ms, and the steep FM are used to locate obstacles or targets, allowing them to fly indoors.

 In high latitude areas, female northern bats fly during daytime because of the short nights, but their foraging peaks after dusk and sometime before dawn.
 Females select small feeding territories where their food source is abundant, and sometimes can be used by the same individual over a period of years.